SamDamon1942/python-challenge/PyPoll/README.md

 3. Overall approach:
     3.1 import a couple of python modules to faciliate file paths and manipulating the data 3.2 create a path to the dataset
-    3.3 create and initialize variables and a dictionary object 3.4 open the dataset with csv.reader
+    3.3 create and initialize variables, a dictionary object, and list objects 3.4 open the dataset with csv.reader
     3.5 read the header row and save it as an object 3.6 loop through the dataset, and with each iteration:
         3.6.1 determine if the candidate's name is in the dictionary and if so, increment that candidate's vote count.
               If the candidate's name isn't in the dictionary, add that name and set the vote count to 1.
     3.7 after looping through the data:
-        3.7.1 delete the place holder key:value in the dictionary 3.7.2 print the total votes
-        3.7.3 calculate each candidate's percentage of the overall votes cast 3.7.4 print the results to the terminal
+        3.7.1 calculate each candidate's percentage of the overall votes cast 3.7.2 append the three lists
+        3.7.3 determine the winner
+        3.7.4 zip the three lists together (this makes for more efficient code) 3.7.5 print the results to the terminal
-        3.7.5 print the results to a .txt file
+        3.7.6 print the results to a .txt file